onflow/docs/docs/evm/how-it-works.md

 ### EVM Equivalency

-Under the hood, EVM on Flow uses [the standard EVM implementation](https://github.com/ethereum/go-ethereum) and regularly applies updates through Flow’s height-coordinated updates (e.g. Execution layer changes planned for the Ethereuma Prague update).
+Under the hood, EVM on Flow uses [the standard EVM implementation](https://github.com/ethereum/go-ethereum) and regularly applies updates through Flow’s height-coordinated updates (e.g. Execution layer changes planned for the Ethereum Prague update).
 This means anything that can run on Ethereum after the Cancun upgrade can run on Flow EVM.
 This means many useful EIPs such as [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014), [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844), [EIP-5656](https://eips.ethereum.org/EIPS/eip-5656), [EIP-6780](https://eips.ethereum.org/EIPS/eip-6780), … are supported automatically.

 Yet a small set of differences between EVM on Flow and Ethereum might be seen (mostly of the nature of extension) for two reasons:

 - A set of extensions has been added to ensure seamless and easy interaction between the two environments.
-- EVM on Flow is secured by the Flow network and benefits from its nice properties.
-For example, Flow supports fast block production and finalization, making issues like handling uncle chains irrelevant.
+- EVM on Flow is secured by the Flow network and benefits from its robust network properties, such as fast block production and finalization, making issues like handling uncle chains irrelevant.

 ## Gateways

-As mentioned earlier EVM on Flow doesn’t have its own consensus and runs on top of the Flow network.
-There is no new node type for the EVM on Flow.
-Anyone who wants to run the network can stake tokens and participate as Flow nodes.
+As mentioned, EVM on Flow runs on top of the Flow network and its consensus model.
+EVM on Flow does not leverage `geth` or introduce new node types to the existing architecture.
+Operators wishing to participate in securing the network stake tokens and run one of the Flow node types.

-Gateway is a new software package provided by the Flow Foundation.
-It communicates with the Flow access nodes and can be run by anyone (unstaked).
+To support `web3.js` clients, the [EVM Gateway](https://github.com/onflow/flow-evm-gateway) honors the Ethereum [JSON-RPC specification](https://ethereum.org/en/developers/docs/apis/json-rpc/).
+The gateway integrates with Flow access nodes and can be run by anyone (unstaked).
 It serves two purposes:

 ### Gateway As A Light Client

-A *gateway* follows the Flow block productions and collects and verifies EVM-related events.
-Using this collected and indexed data, it accepts RPC requests and provides JSON-RPC endpoints for any third-party applications that want to interact directly with the Flow EVM (see [list of supported endpoints](https://github.com/onflow/flow-evm-gateway?tab=readme-ov-file#supported-namespaces-and-methods)).
+The gateway follows Flow's block production, collecting, verifying and indexing EVM-related events.
+The gateway provides the necessary endpoints and services all JSON-RPC requests for third-party dapps interacting with Flow EVM.
 EVM events include all information needed to reconstruct the EVM state since the genesis block (replayability).
 By re-executing transactions, the gateway can collect traces and maintain a local and archival copy of the EVM state over time.

 ### Gateway As a Sequencer

 As mentioned, EVM on Flow can be seen as a higher-level environment built on top of Cadence.
-Thus, all EVM transactions must be submitted through a Flow transaction (a wrapped call to the EVM).
+Thus, all EVM transactions are ultimately handled using a Flow transaction (a wrapped call to the EVM).
 The gateway accepts EVM transactions, runs an internal mempool of transactions, wraps batches of EVM transactions in Flow transactions, and submits them.

 Note that the safety of transaction execution is not dependent on the gateway; they only relay the transaction.
 The safety measures of the EVM environment (e.g., Nonce, etc.) ensure that each transaction is executed at most once.
 Since gateways are submitting Flow transactions, they have to pay the related transaction fees.
 Part of these fees is associated with the computation fees of the EVM transaction.

-To facilitate the repayment of fees, the `evm.run` function accepts a coinbase address, collects the gas fees from the transaction, and pays it to the address provided by the gateway node.
+To facilitate the repayment of fees, the `evm.run` function accepts a `coinbase` address, which collects gas fees from the transaction, and pays it to the address provided by the gateway node.
 Essentially, the transaction wrapper behaves similarly to a miner, receives the gas usage fees on an EVM address, and pays for the transaction fees.
 The gas price per unit of gas creates a marketplace for these 3rd parties to compete over transactions.

 **Censorship Resistance and MEV Protection**

 Since EVM on Flow runs on the Flow network, it benefits from Flow’s protections against censorship and MEV attacks.
 The Flow network natively provides censorship & MEV resistance which is achieved by designating specific validators for building transaction bundles that are separated from the validators proposing blocks (proposer-builder separation).
-You can read more about it on the Flow’s protocol white paper.
+More details about this are available in Flow’s protocol [white papers](https://flow.com/technical-paper).
 For extra protection on the EVM side, the gateway software is designed to be fully configurable and as lightweight as possible.
-This enables anyone with an account on Flow (e.g., any application) to run this software.
+This enables anyone with an account on Flow (e.g., any application) to run their own instances.

 **Fee Market Change (EIP-1559)**